ConnorLowrey/CLPortfolio/README.md

 # CLPortfolio
-Portfolio of current and previous Projects
+Portfolio of current and previous projects